Jayy2023/curriculum/javascript/functions/102/notes.md

 const b = () => "Jordan"; // Arrow function expression
 ```

-You can remove parentheses if there is only one arguement.
+You can remove parentheses if there is only one argument.
 ```javascript
 //one argument
 const greeting = function (name){